kristeninho/Sectors/README.md

 - Open terminal within the folder and type "npm install". <br />
 - Confirm that the proxy.conf.json "target" URL is the same as your SectorsBackend URL.
 If not, then edit it to be the same. <br />
 - Make sure that backend is running!
-- Run the project writing "npm start" in the terminal. <br />
+- Run the project writing "npm start" in the terminal.
+(It is important to use this command, because it is configured to use proxy) <br />
 - If your Angular does not listen to http://localhost:4200/, then edit the baseUrl in src/app/services/sector.service to be the same URL Angular is listening to. <br />
 - Open http://localhost:4200/ from browser and done <br />